JannieT/deckserver/README.md

 composer install
 ```

 We just link to CDN assets so there is no build step.
-Simply point your webserver to the `/public` folder and enjoy.
-If you don't need to present offline, you are welcome to just use the hosted instance referenced above.
+Simply point your webserver to the `/public` folder or run `docker-compose up` and enjoy.

 ### Testing